Stephen H. Anderson: Judicial career

 On July 23, 1985, Anderson was nominated by President Ronald Reagan to a new seat on the United States Court of Appeals for the Tenth Circuit created by 98 Stat.
 333. He was confirmed by the United States Senate on October 16, 1985, and received his commission the same day.
-He was appointed by Chief Justice Rehnquist to the National Council of State and Federal Courts (1993-1998), and Chairman of the U.S. Judicial Conference Committee on Federal-State Jurisdiction (1995-1998).
+He was appointed by Chief Justice Rehnquist to the National Council of State and Federal Courts (1993–1998), and Chairman of the U.S. Judicial Conference Committee on Federal-State Jurisdiction (1995–1998).
 During his tenure, he testified in front of the United States Congress many times concerning related courts legislation.
 He assumed senior status on January 1, 2000.
 He maintained a full load of cases until January, 2015 when he assumed inactive senior status.
 He remains a member of the court.

 Selected opinions

 Umbehr v.
 McClure, 44 F.3d 876 (10th Cir.
 1995)

-Keen Umbehr was an independent contractor working for Wabaunsee County, Kansas hauling away trash for many of the county's cities.
-After he spoke out unfavorably against county policies, he lost his contracts with the county.
-Claiming a violation of his First Amendment rights, Umbehr filed suit.
+Keen Umbehr was an independent contractor working for Wabaunsee County, Kansas hauling away trash for six of the county's seven cities.
+In 1991, after he spoke out unfavorably against county policies, he lost his contracts with the county by a majority of 2 to 1.
+Claiming a violation of his First Amendment rights, Umbehr filed suit against the two majority members of the County Board.

-Anderson and the Tenth Circuit ruled that "an independent contractor is protected under the First Amendment from retaliatory governmental action" and thus reversed and remanded the District Court's ruling in favor of the county's motion for a summary judgement.
+Anderson and the Tenth Circuit ruled that "an independent contractor is protected under the First Amendment from retaliatory governmental action, just as an employee would be"; they thus reversed and remanded the District Court's 1993 ruling in favor of the county's motion for a summary judgement.
+In an opinion delivered by Justice O'Connor, the Supreme Court of the United States subsequently upheld the ruling after reviewing the case on a writ of certiorari.